Robert S. Vance Federal Building and United States Courthouse: Architectural description

 The east facade is composed of a five bay colonnade at the center with flanking three bay pavilions.
 Six engaged Ionic columns comprise the colonnade, which is flanked by rectangular piers.
 The projections flanking the central recessed east pavilion are three bays wide.
 Copper clad dormers emerge from the roof - one over each end pavilion, and three over the center.
 Two bronze and glass entry doors appear at the head of short flights of steps at the northeast and southeast corners.
 The doors are set within an arched opening and are surmounted by nine-light arched windows.
 Gothic, lantern-style, wall-mounted fixtures flank each door.

 The west elevation is similar to the east, except that a shingled penthouse appears on the roof of this elevation.
 There is one arched entryway at the northwest corner.
 At the center of the elevation, marble steps lead down to a basement entry (now closed).
 The building site is surrounded on the south, east and west elevations by a massive marble balustrade.
 Marble clad walls off the balustrade open onto the entries.
 The landscaping is dominated by magnolia trees at the east and west elevations.
 The north elevation contains the original loading dock area.
 The east and west elevations continue around to the north end with original detailing.
 The walls of the light court are light grey brick.
 The original loading dock has been filled-in and is used for parking and as a secured entry.

 Significant interior spaces include the marble finished lobby with brass elevators and grand marble staircases at each end; marble elevator lobbies and corridors at second and third floors; and a ceremonial courtroom on the third floor which features full-height wood paneling.

-The building is currently undergoing a major remodel to bring it back to a more original look on the interior and a restoration of the exterior.